suhanw/tmnt_react/README.md

 ### Turtle Combo Attack
 ![combo attack](docs/readme/combo-attack.gif)

 To accomplish a combo attack, I use an array that tracks the number of times a player presses the 'attack' key.
-Then the `Turtle` component renders the appropriate sprites based on a set of conditionals to determine if it's a combo attack.
+The `Turtle` component renders the appropriate sprites based on a set of conditions to determine if it's a combo attack.

 ```JavaScript
 setComboAttackSprite() {